 #1 Your space

 Have you thought about what environments support you to work?
 I am after the Goldilocks of working space and in doing so, I am learning that I like to work in quiet and peaceful environments.
 But I also like it to be semi-social.
 Just the notion that there are other people working and ideally quietly 🤭, gives me a sense of a community that motivates me to continue.
 The atmosphere of work supports work.

 #2 Someone in the same situation

 Apart from all the perks of working remotely, it can also get lonely.
 For the past week, I have worked alongside Natalie, an owner of an inspiring small business, Terrorists of beauty, who shared facing the same feelings.
-As I entered our cafe office in the morning, I felt the rush of excitement.
-It’s was almost like accountability by mere presence and by the end of the weekly experiment we were very both very pleased with what we accomplished.
+As I entered our cafe office in the morning, I immediately felt a rush of excitement.
+It’s was almost like accountability by mere presence and by the end of the week we were very both very pleased with what we accomplished.

-We are whole beings and our non-working time affects our business life.
-This is why I give a lot of credit to my general well-being and keep ‘a helping toolbox’.
-This week I lean on nature and writing.
-There is something about nature that is calming and gives me perspective.
-Just a simple walk among the trees and time to notice life ensures that everything will be ok.
-On the other hand, writing has a different role.
-It’s a way to empty the mind, process emotions and digest the business of life.
-Science too confirms this and recognises journaling as an important contributor to our well-being.
+We are whole beings and our non-working time affects our working life too.
+This is why I give a lot of credit to well-being and I keep ‘a helping toolbox’.
+This week in my toolbox I am leaning on writing.
+It’s a precious way to empty your mind, process emotions and digest the busyness of life.
+Science too confirms this and recognises journaling as an important contributor to our happyness.